NormallyRayne/Password-Generator/README.md

 ## Description

-Provide a short description explaining your project's what, why, and how.
-Use the following questions as a guide:

 - What was your motivation?: To test what I have learned with javascript, as well as build on my skills in HTML, CSS

 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment."): To showcase my skills and what I have learned from the class.